2 Introduction to Health Metrics

 “The concept of health also has highly subjective connotations, precisely because it is conditioned by the personal view of happiness.”
 René Dubos1

 Health metrics are key variables to understanding the state of health of a population.
-In this first section of the book we’ll explore about the history of these metrics, how to calculate them, and how to account for their variation due to causes and risks.
-We will examine the components of these metrics and the challenges in providing standardized values for global comparison.
+In this first section of the book we’ll explore the history of these metrics, how to calculate them, and how to account for their variation due to causes and risks.
+We will examine the components of these metrics and the challenges in providing standardised values for global comparison.
 Additionally, in the following sections, we will learn how to build a model, evaluate the effect of infectious disease spread on health metrics, and how it impacts the overall health status of a population.

 2.1 The History of Health Metrics